 Fluoride also reduces the amount of acid that the bacteria on your teeth produce.
 This means that the PH balance of your much is more balanced, and it will take longer for decay to develop.

-With hundreds of different toothpastes available, choosing the right one can seem like an impossible battle.
-However, you can be certain that by choosing a fluoride toothpaste, you are taking positive steps towards maintain the appearance, function and longevity of your smile.
+With hundreds of different kinds of toothpaste available, choosing the right one can seem like an impossible battle.
+However, you can be certain that by choosing a fluoride toothpaste, you are taking positive steps towards maintaining the appearance, function, and longevity of your smile.